rrosajp/python-htmlement/README.rst

 -------------------------------

 There is no HTML Parser in the Python Standard Library.
-Actually, there is the :class:`html.parser.HTMLParser` that simply traverses the DOM tree and allows us to be notified as each tag is being parsed.
+Actually, there is the html.parser.HTMLParser_ that simply traverses the DOM tree and allows us to be notified as each tag is being parsed.
 Usually, when we parse HTML we want to query its elements and extract data from it.

 There are a few third party HTML parsers available like "lxml", "html5lib" and "beautifulsoup".